Azure/terraform-azurerm-avm-ptn-openai-cognitivesearch/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module in its simplest form using default parameter values

 ```hcl
 terraform {